xtdb/xtdb/docs/mvp.md

 Indexing is done via the `crux.index.ValueToBytes` protocol.
 The default is to take the SHA-1 of the value serialised by Nippy.
-Ids index via `IdToBytes`. `Long`, `Double`, `Date` and `String` have implementations which respect ordering while serialised to unsigned bytes, which is what most underlying KV stores will use to order the keys.
+Ids index via `IdToBytes`. `Byte`, `Short`, `Integer, `Long`, `Float`, `Double`, `Date`, `Character` and `String` have implementations which respect ordering while serialised to unsigned bytes, which is what most underlying KV stores will use to order the keys.
 If the implementation returns an empty byte array the value isn't indexed.
 The value byte arrays have a prefix tag of one byte to ensure different types don't overlap.

 The above implies that values which are maps are simply indexed as their hash.
 They can be used as a value in a query to find entities